snakemake/snakemake-executor-plugin-slurm/docs/further.md

 While Snakemake mainly relies on Conda for reproducible execution, many clusters impose file number limits in their "HOME" directory.
 You can resort to[micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) in place of [mamba](https://mamba.readthedocs.io/en/latest/), which is recommended by Snakemake: Micromamba does not save all the package files, hence users do not have to clean up manually.
 In this case, you need to install your environment for a workflow manually.
 Alternatively, run `mamba clean -a` occasionally for your environments.

-Note, `snakemake --use-conda ...` works as intended.
+Note, `snakemake --sdm conda ...` works as intended.

 To ensure the working of this plugin, install it in your base environment for the desired workflow.